Takelite/Mantle_Intel-Unnati-2024/README.md

 ### 3. Temperature Monitoring and Power Mode Switching:
 Mantle© tracks the temperature of various system components, including the CPU, GPU, and other critical hardware.
 It displays real-time temperature readings to help users ensure their system is operating within safe thermal limits.

 **Power Mode Switching:** The tool allows users to switch between different power modes, such as performance mode, balanced mode, and power-saving mode.
 This enables users to optimize their system's power consumption based on their current needs, whether they require maximum performance or extended battery life.
+When the CPU is in a relatively idle state (<10% CPU Utilisation), the different power modes consume the following amount of power-
+  - Power Saving: ~6.2W
+  - Balanced: ~7.1W
+  - Performance: ~8.6W

 ![Power Metrics](Images/temp.png)
  <div align="center">
 Temperature Plots